DUNE-DAQ/erses/docs/README.md

 ## erses - ERS output stream inserting ERS issues directly into elastic search
 This ERS output stream implementation takes ERS issues, transforms them into nlohmann::json objects and injects them directly into an elastic search database instance.
 The database connection string is specified as a parameter to the erses stream.
+At CERN the connection string is _dunedaqutilities/erses_.

 ### Configuration
 The erses plugin is configured through the ERS settings.
 Users that want make use of it need to define/extend the following ERS environment variables: